 Tinned Spanish cockles (a.k.a. berberechos) are an extraordinarily unique product that we’re proud to feature in our shop.
 We hated to mess with them at all, because they’re perfect right from the can.
 So we thought about a simple triangulation of flavors: briny Spanish cockles, acidic grapefruit, and just a pinch of warming nutmeg.
 This is not a traditional approach to Spanish cockles.

-You might think we’d be the last ones to suggest putting Wildfish Smoked King Salmon into a food processor, but you’d be incorrect.
+You might think we’d be the last ones to suggest putting Wildfish smoked salmon into a food processor, but you’d be incorrect.
 This easy smoked salmon pâté is one reason why.
 Keep some of this handy in the fridge for a quick lunch or simple hors d'oeuvres.
 You’ll be glad you did.
-You get not only the wild flavor of our Smoked King salmon in a convenient form, but also the subtle, woodsy balance of mushrooms.
+You get not only the wild flavor of our smoked salmon in a convenient form, but also the subtle, woodsy balance of mushrooms.
 In that sense, this could be considered a surf-and-turf pâté.